(previously known as Ocneria heliaspis)

 ANTHELINAE, ANTHELIDAE, BOMBYCOIDEA

-This is a yellow and red hairy Caterpillar with a pair of black hair pencils on its thorax, and a broad black dorsal stripe.
+This is a yellow and red hairy Caterpillar with a pair of black or red hair pencils on its thorax, and a broad black dorsal stripe.
 The hairs on the head and tail are pink.

-It feeds on the foliage of various trees, such as:
+It is thought to feed on the foliage of various trees, such as:

 The caterpillar grows to a length of 5 cms, and pupates in a cocoon in the foodplant foliage.